-Call for courses - Each semester the OSL will put out a call via Facutly Announcements for courses for the following semester.
+Download the Call for NEW Spring 2015 Service Learning Courses!
+Each semester the OSL will put out a call via Facutly Announcements for courses for the following semester.
 Proposals for the spring semester are due in October.
 Proposals for the Fall semester are due in late Feb/early March.
-Check back soon for the call for Spring 2015 courses!

 Service Learning Course Development Grants - These are grants for faculty interested in developing a new service-learning course or transforming an existing course.
 The call for proposals goes out in Jan/February of each year and are due in late March/early April.
 Preview the grant application here.

 Service Learning Associates (SLA) - The SLA program pairs student leaders with faculty teaching SL courses.
 SLAs assist faculty with everything from logistics, to community partnership development and reflection facilitation.
 Faculty are required to apply to participate in the program, showing evidence of their willingness to work in partnership with a student leader.
 Contact Karen Parkinson for more information on how to apply.